odow/StochDualDynamicProgram.jl/README.md

 \*de Matos, Philpott, Finardi (2015).
 Improving the Peformance of Stochastic Dual Dynamic Programming.
 Journal of Computational and Applied Mathematics 290: 196-208

 ### Simulate Policy
-The `simulate(m::SDDPModel, n::Int, variables::Vector{Symbol})` function simulates `n` realisations of the policy given by a converged SDDP model `m`.
+The `simulate(m::SDDPModel, n::Int, variables::Vector{Symbol}; parallel::Bool=false)` function simulates `n` realisations of the policy given by a converged SDDP model `m`.
 It returns a dictionary with an entry for each variable given in `variables`.
 Each dictionary entry is a vector corresponding to the stages in the model.
 Each item in the vector is a vector of the `n` values that the variable took in the `n` realisations.
+If `parallel=true` the the `n` realisations are distributed across all available processors and computed independently.

 ```julia
 results = simulate(m, 5, [:x])